ashutoshmjain/gita/src/mathuraChap09.md

 He paused only to restart immediately to drive home the point - The curious question then is what happens when Green is mixed with anti-Green (Magenta) ?
 Does it maketh the White or does it make the Black?

-The Friend, who had recently learnt  "Abstract Algebra" jumped in - group operation under addition dictates a color and it's anti-color put together must give us the "Identity" of the group - a "White" in this case.
+The Friend, who had recently learnt  [Abstract Algebra](https://www.mathsisfun.com/sets/groups-introduction.html) jumped in - group operation under addition dictates a color and it's anti-color put together must give us the "Identity" of the group - a "White" in this case.
 Simply because anti-color is "White" minus the color we see.

 There you go - said the Angel - this exactly is the anomaly.
 The general physics teaches us a particle annihilates [^annihilation] with it's anti-particle.
 Whereas the truth is, they are complimentary.
 A color mixed with it's anti-color shade  gives us the White light.
 The "White" is thus the identity of the "group" of seven rainbow colors.
 We also say "White" is a quantum jump for it assimilates in it all the colors.
 It represents the entire palette of colors.